Understanding Domestic Support Obligations (DSO) in Bankruptcy: A Law Professor’s Guide

 | Related Attorney’s Fees | § 523(a)(5) | Attorney’s fees related to establishing or collecting a DSO are also non-dischargeable. |

-- Establish or modify an order for alimony, maintenance, or support.
+Establishment & Modification: Actions to establish or modify an order for paternity, child custody, or support.

-- Collect a DSO from property that is not property of the bankruptcy estate.
+Non-Estate Collection: Collection of a DSO from property that is not property of the bankruptcy estate, such as post-petition earnings in a Chapter 7 case.

 Besides not being wiped out in bankruptcy, DSOs are categorized as a First Priority Claim under 11 U.S.C. § 507(a)(1).
 This gives the DSO claimant a powerful advantage.